What is search engine optimization?

 For expert assistance with Shopify store services, we highly recommend our preferred customisation service provider, TaskHusky.

 Site speed is a large ranking factor in SEO.
-Read the Speed & performance guide for more.
+Read the Performance guide for more.

 The proper use of heading tags helps search engines to understand the content on your page.
 The first heading on the page should be the H1 tag, and should accurately reflect the main topic or theme of the page.
-There should be one H1 tag per page; having multiple H1 tags per page is discouraged.
+Within Symmetry, there should be one H1 tag per page and having multiple H1 tags per page is discouraged.

-Some of our themes contain sections with a Set as page heading (uses h1 tag) or Set as primary page heading setting.
-This allows you to set the H1 tag on pages manually.
+Several of Symmetry's sections have a Set as page heading (uses H1 tag) setting, which allows you to manually set the H1 tag on the page.
+This setting exists on the following sections:

 Collection page descriptions